marcospb19/marcospb19/README.md

   -->
 </table>

-I'm starting to make more contributions to open-source software through GitHub on projects from other people.

-Besides the coding, I also did some talks/tutorials at:
-- Python Brasil
-- GruPy-RN
 ---

 <!-- Random facts about me -->
 <h2 align="center"><img align="center" src="https://i.imgur.com/Y65KVTs.png" height="54px" />  Random facts about me</h2>

 1. I believe sushi is the best food ever! 🍣
-2. I love _ping pong_ 🏓 and _volleyball_ .🏐
+2. I currently have 6 awesome cats, in Brazil we say that they got 7 lives instead of 9. 🐱
-3. I want to build great software that makes the world a better place. 😉
+3. I want to build software that make people excited. 🙂
-4. I'm trying to get into a workout routine to be more healthy and live longer. 🙂
+4. I'm trying to keep up with a healthy workout. 😉
+5. I dream of making an unique Linux distribution and a text editor.
-6. If my name were to be translated, I'd be called "John Marks".
+6. If my name were to be translated, I'd be called "John Marks Heifer". 🧐
-5. And I plan on making a Linux distribution.
+7. And I'd probably <i>beat your ass</i> in _ping pong_ 🏓.

 ---
 <!-- Contact -->
 <h2 align="center"><img align="center" src="https://i.imgur.com/myYgqBu.png" height="54px" />  Contact</h2>

-The fastest way to reach me is by sending a DM in Telegram, but you can also e-mail me :D
+The easiest way to contact me is by sending a DM in Telegram, but you can also email me! :D

 Telegram: @marcospb19 \
 E-mail: marcospb19@hotmail.com

-Whatever you wanna talk about, if you need help with anything, contact me 😎.
+Whatever you wanna talk about, contact me 😎.